 Puebla has a mild, temperate climate.
 In it will be humid, with temperatures typically ranging from lows in the mid-50s to highs in the high 70s.

 What to Pack

-Your peer adviser will give you a suggested packing list at your April group meeting.
+Your peer adviser will give you a suggested packing list at the Orientation 2 meeting in April.